 Sunflowers are some of the most impressive plants that you can grow.
-Many people love growing sunflowers in their garden areas because of how large and colorful they are.
+Many people love growing them in their garden areas because of how large and colorful they are.

 If you don’t want to grow sunflowers outdoors this year, then you might still be interested in growing them indoors.
 However, you might not even be sure if it’s possible to do so.

 Can sunflowers be grown indoors or are they plants that simply need to be grown outdoors?
-Keep reading to learn how to grow sunflowers indoors so that you can enjoy the best results.
+Keep reading to find out.

 It’s Possible to Grow Sunflowers Indoors

 Yes, it is indeed possible to grow sunflowers indoors if you approach things properly.
-Under normal circumstances, you’d be growing sunflowers outdoors and they’d need a lot of sun to thrive.
+Under normal circumstances, you’d be growing them outdoors and they’d need a lot of sun to thrive.

 Standard sunflowers that you’re probably familiar with seeing outside can be grown in USDA hardiness zones two through eleven.
-Things are a bit different when you’re growing sunflowers indoors, though.
+Things are a bit different when you’re growing them indoors, though.

 Keep reading to learn a bit about the types of sunflowers that you can grow indoors.
-This should help you to make your decision about which type of sunflower you’d like to try to grow yourself.
+This should help you to make your decision about which one you’d like to try to grow yourself.